contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 **Tab Index:** By default, you can use the Tab key to jump from top to bottom through the navigation menu.
 However, you can specify an individual order by assigning a number between 1 and 32,767 to each page, and the tab will then follow your sorting in ascending order instead of the default order.

 **Shortcut keys:** A shortcut key is a single character associated with a page.
 Visitors to your site can then access that page directly from the keyboard.
 This function is especially required for accessible websites.

+### XML Sitemap

+Contao automatically creates an XML sitemap from the page structure of the website that can be read and analyzed by Google.
+To submit the sitemap URL to Google you need a Google account.

+Which pages are included in the XML sitemap can be controlled by the Robots tag in the [Metadata](#metadata).

+**Create an XML Sitemap:** Here you activate the creation of the XML Sitemap.

+**Sitemap file name:** Enter the name of the Sitemap file here without the file extension `.xml`.
+Contao will automatically add the file extension when saving the file.

 ## Redirecting